2020PB/police-brutality/reports/Texas.md

 ### Police kneel on man's neck to make arrest | June 12th

-Footage from a news report depicts multiple officers arresting a protestor outside Police Headquarters.
-The protestor made lewd gestures at police.
+Footage from a news report depicts multiple officers arresting a protester outside Police Headquarters.
+The protester made lewd gestures at police.
 Police then chased him and arrested him for obstructing a highway.
-In the arrest, footage clearly shows an officer kneeling on the protestor's neck.
+In the arrest, footage clearly shows an officer kneeling on the protester's neck.

 APD is investigating the incident.

-This appears to be the same protestor who was charged in tx-austin-10.
+This appears to be the same protester who was charged in tx-austin-10.

 tags: arrest, knee, knee-on-neck, protester